bxparks/AUniter/README.md

 The tool is designed to handle multiple programs (sketches) and multiple microcontroller boards easily.
-Using a single command, it can compile and execute a program across multiple target boards.
-Or it can compile and execute multiple programs on a single target board.
-It can even compile and execute multiple programs on multiple boards, all with a single command.
+Using a single command, it can compile and execute one program across multiple target boards.
+Or it can compile and execute multiple programs for a single target board.
+It can even compile and execute multiple programs for multiple boards, all with a single command.
 This automation capability is fully utilized when running unit tests across multiple target boards.

 There are 3 components to the **AUniter** package: